Solvidia/Python-CPU-GPU-memory-profiler-/README.md

 <details>
 <summary>
-How do I use Scalene with PyTorch on the Mac?
+How do I use solvidia-mem-prof with PyTorch on the Mac?
 </summary>

-**A:** Scalene works with PyTorch version 1.5.1 on Mac OS X. There's a bug in newer versions of PyTorch (https://github.com/pytorch/pytorch/issues/57185) that interferes with Scalene (discussion here: https://github.com/plasma-umass/scalene/issues/110), but only on Macs.
+**A:** solvidia-mem-prof works with PyTorch version 1.5.1 on Mac OS X. There's a bug in newer versions of PyTorch (https://github.com/pytorch/pytorch/issues/57185) that interferes with solvidia-mem-prof (discussion here: https://github.com/plasma-umass/solvidia-mem-prof/issues/110), but only on Macs.
 </details>

 # Technical Information

-For details about how Scalene works, please see the following paper, which won the Jay Lepreau Best Paper Award at [OSDI 2023](https://www.usenix.org/conference/osdi23/presentation/berger): [Triangulating Python Performance Issues with Scalene](https://arxiv.org/pdf/2212.07597).
+For details about how solvidia-mem-prof works, please see the following paper, which won the Jay Lepreau Best Paper Award at [OSDI 2023](https://www.usenix.org/conference/osdi23/presentation/berger): [Triangulating Python Performance Issues with solvidia-mem-prof](https://arxiv.org/pdf/2212.07597).
 (Note that this paper does not include information about the AI-driven proposed optimizations.)

 <details>
 <summary>
-To cite Scalene in an academic paper, please use the following:
+To cite solvidia-mem-prof in an academic paper, please use the following:
 </summary>

 ```latex